mouhsnimohamed/qzulu/src/pages/index.md

 title: ' '
 image: /img/qzulutoken-introduction-image.jpg
 subheading: >-
-  Introducing QZulu Token, the gateway to participating in the empowerment and transformation of more than 10 million people across more than 2 million hectares through advanced technology and economic development
+  Introducing QZulu Token, the pathway to participating in the empowerment and transformation of lives through Quantum technology and economic development.
 mainpitch:
   title: Why Qzulu token
   description: >